provenance-io/provenance/docs/proto-docs.md

 ### NetAssetPrice
 NetAssetPrice is an association of assets and price used to record the value of things.
-It is related to the NetAssetValue message from the x/marker module.
+It is related to the NetAssetValue message from the x/marker module, and is therefore often referred to as "a NAV".

 | Field | Type | Label | Description |